paluigi/sdmx/doc/walkthrough.rst

 Configure the HTTP connection
 -----------------------------

-:mod:`pandaSDMX` builds on the widely-used :mod:`requests` Python HTTP library.
+:mod:`sdmx` builds on the widely-used :mod:`requests` Python HTTP library.
 To pre-configure all queries made by a :class:`.Request`, we can pass any of the keyword arguments recognized by :func:`requests.request`.
 For example, a proxy server can be specified: